 “We see that the N2O emissions have increased considerably during the past two decades, but especially from 2009 onwards,” said lead scientist Rona L. Thompson from NILU–Norwegian Institute for Air Research.
 “Our estimates show that the emission of N2O has increased faster over the last decade than estimated by the Intergovernmental Panel on Climate Change (IPCC) emission factor approach.”

 This publication demonstrates both how we can solve a problem of growing greenhouse gas emissions and how current efforts are falling short in some regions of the world.
-In Europe and North America, we have succeeded in decreasing growth in nitrous oxide emissions, an important contributor to climate change and stratospheric ozone depletion,” he added.
-“Unfortunately, the same can’t be said for Asia and South America, where fertilizer use, intensification of livestock production, and the resulting nitrous oxide emissions are growing rapidly.
+In Europe and North America, we have succeeded in decreasing growth in nitrous oxide emissions, an important contributor to climate change and stratospheric ozone depletion.
+Unfortunately, the same can’t be said for Asia and South America, where fertilizer use, intensification of livestock production, and the resulting nitrous oxide emissions are growing rapidly.

-Stay tuned, because a third important paper, with an author group overlapping with the Tian et al. (2019) and Thompson et al. (2019) papers was published in Nature (Tian et al., 2020. https://doi.org/10.1038/s41586-020-2780-0).
-This work, which is part of the Global Research Project of FutureEarth and a Research Partner of the World Climate Research Programme, synthesizes the process-based modeling (Tian et al. 2019), atmospheric inversion modeling (Thompson et al. 2019), and additional inventory data to generate a comprehensive global nitrous oxide budget.
-Unfortunaely, while it shows some progress in some regions and economic sectors, it reveals overall lack of mitigation of this important greenhouse gas at the global scale.
+A third important paper, with an author group overlapping with the Tian et al. (2019) and Thompson et al. (2019) papers was published in Nature (Tian et al., 2020. https://doi.org/10.1038/s41586-020-2780-0).
+This work, which is part of the Global Research Project of FutureEarth and a Research Partner of the World Climate Research Programme, synthesizes the process-based modeling (Tian et al. 2019), atmospheric inversion modeling (Thompson et al. 2019), and additional inventory data to generate a comprehensive global nitrous oxide budget (see figure).
+Unfortunately, while it shows some progress in some regions and economic sectors, it reveals overall lack of mitigation of this important greenhouse gas at the global scale.
 It highlights the need for redoubled efforts to reduce emissions and subsequent increases in atmospheric N2O.
 A companion article published in The Conversation presents an overview of the findings of Nature paper for a general audience: https://theconversation.com/new-research-nitrous-oxide-emissions-300-times-more-powerful-than-co-are-jeopardising-earths-future-147208#:~:text=As%20a%20greenhouse%20gas%2C%20N%E2%82%82O,in%20the%20atmosphere)%20and%20methane.